Chrome Security Reviews

-The full story is here: New Chrome Security Review Plan.
+The full story is here: go/chrome-security-review-plan (Google-internal, sorry).

 TL;DR: File a launch bug, and the security team will see it on their dashboard.
 Make sure to link to a design document in the launch bug.
 The security reviewer(s) will look to the design doc first, and will probably comment and ask questions in the document.

 Unfortunately, security reviews don’t mean that you can stop caring about security.
 Your team is still accountable and responsible for ensuring that your code is free of security bugs.
 Security reviews won’t catch all bugs, but they certainly do help to make sure your security practices are sound.

 Yes, but with one important difference: for Chrome OS, kerrnel@ is the main point of contact.
 To file a Chrome OS feature survey, please follow the steps at go/cros-security-review.

 The best address for us is email@example.com, or if you’re a Googler you can reach us at firstname.lastname@example.org for Chrome stuff, email@example.com for Chrome OS stuff.